 Specialized Structures (Reproductive): There are few plants which could form adventitious plantlets on their leaves, which would later detach to form individually grown plants.
 Certain other ones produce organs like turions and bulbils.

 Even in nonvascular plants, the process of fragmentation is a common phenomenon like mosses and liverworts.
 In the case of moss leaves or stems, they are carried by the wind, animals or even water.
 Once the moss fragment reaches an environment that is suitable, it would root itself to form a new plant.

 Fragmentation is used by people artificially to propagate by grafting, cutting, layering, and division.
-People use fragmentation to artificially propagate many plants via division, layering, cuttings, grafting, via storage organs like corms, rhizomes and tubers, and micropropagation.
+People use fragmentation to artificially propagate many plants via division, layering, cuttings, and grafting, via storage organs like corms, rhizomes and tubers, and micropropagation.

 Fragmentation in Animals